cyanidesugar/docs/doc_posts/_faq-general/install-extension.md

 Lioranboard communicates with all its extensions via transmitter.html and its own websocket.\
 Information about how to make your own extension can be found in `LioranBoard/extension/readme.txt` file.\
 We encourage you to go over a few premade extensions to understand the process.\
 Once you have an extension working, you can submit it in *#development* channel in the official [LioranBoard Discord server](https://discord.gg/dXez8Zh).
-You will need one of the mods to approve it before it can officially released.
+You will need one of the mods to approve it before it can be officially released.